 Where will proposals be submitted?

-For the copy of IPO outline and IPO submission please send an email to firstname.lastname@example.org.
+For the copy of your letter of intent, please send an email to firstname.lastname@example.org.
 The guidelines of the new social enterprise programs are still under development.
 Please visit the PEF website for regular updates and additional information.
-Click here to download IPO outline and submission.